semasuka/blog/about.md

 # Contact the author

-Do you want to share a comment, a constructive critic or a question related to machine learning or this blog?
+Do you want to share a comment, a constructive critic, a correction or a question related to machine learning or this blog?
 Do not hesitate, get in touch with me through e-mail or social media. links are found on the side navigation.